 Brake dust leaves gummy deposits that are hard to remove.
 Be wary of highly acidic cleaners because they can damage the finish on your wheels.
 When cleaning wheels, start with the least agressive method of cleaning, soap and water.
-If they need a tougher cleaner, Restore Wheel Cleaner is a cleaner that works to remove tough grime and brake dust.
+If they need a tougher cleaner, our Rust Remover does a great job as a Wheel Cleaner that works to remove tough grime and brake dust.
 Paint it On - Let it Work - Rinse it Off.

 Protect your wheels from corrosion and oxidation and keep them looking great with ProtectaClear.